-While some birds are drawn to their own plumage color, some birds may be attracted to colors that are similar to their food sources.
+While some birds are drawn to their own plumage color, others may be attracted to colors similar to their food sources.

-For example, hummingbirds love the colors red and pink because they look like the plants that they get their nectar from: like beebalms (monarda)!
+For example, hummingbirds love red and pink because they look like the plants they get their nectar from: like beebalms (monarda)!

 What Color Should A Birdbath Be?

 Here’s a summary table of how colors attract certain bird species:

 |Red and pink||Hummingbirds||Red and pink look like their food sources (beebalms, petunias)||Link (red)|